slowernews/hamster-system/README.md

 **How to do it in a practical way?
 Track your net worth** in a spreadsheet:

 - List all your assets (cash, stocks, bonds, crypto, real estate, whatever) and sum them.
 List and sum your liabilities (if relevant).
 Every case is a case so you must build your own spreadsheet.
-- When your net worth is too risky *for your personality* get more tight.
+- When your net worth feels too risky, find the main leaks and fix them.
+Once you’re comfortable, ease up where it matters most.
+That’s it.
-- When you feel confortable with your number you can loosen up a bit.
 - I used to track it every month.
-I've loosen up to every quarter and eventually to semiannual.[^9]
+I've loosen up to every quarter and eventually to semiannual.[^8]